fidelity/spock/docs/legacy/Quick-Start.md

 # Quick Start

-*Updated for the new and simpler API!*

-*New API is 100% backwards compatible with existing code!*

 This is a quick and dirty guide to getting up and running with `spock`.
 Read the [Basic Tutorial](basic_tutorial/About.md) as a simple guide and then explore more [Advanced Features](advanced_features/About.md) for in-depth usage.

 All examples can be found [here](https://github.com/fidelity/spock/blob/master/examples).

-Legacy documentation for the old API can be found [here](https://github.com/fidelity/spock/blob/master/docs/legacy)

 ### TL;DR
 1. Import the necessary components from `spock`
-2. Create a basic Python class, decorate it with `@spock`
+2. Create a basic Python class, decorate it with `@spock_config`
-3. Define your parameters in the class (using the typing module if needed)
+3. Define your parameters in the class
 4. Use the defined parameters in your code
 5. Create a configuration file
 6. Run your code with --config /path/to/config